CEIAG (Careers)

 At Greenbank School, we have a whole School approach to careers with all staff supporting the delivery of CEIAG within all curriculum areas, at residential and also through the pastoral system.
 In addition, we have a designated CEIAG team who co-ordinate and monitor the delivery of the School's Careers Plan:

-• Mrs Jodie Johnson (Work Experience Coordinator / Employer Engagement)
+• Kirsty Brooks (Work Experience Coordinator / Employer Engagement)

 • Mr Stefan Yarwood (Employability Coordinator / Enterprise Coordinator)